Pittsburgh Light Rail: Depot

 The South Hills Village Rail Center (SHVRC) is located at the end of South Hills Village station, adjacent to the shopping mall of the same name.
-All of the revenue light rail vehicles (LRVs) and some Maintenance of Way vehicles are stored there.
+All of the revenue light rail vehicles (LRVs) and some maintenance-of-way vehicles are stored there.
 All the old PCC cars were stored there as well prior to their retirement in 1999.

 Lines

 The "T" has three active lines along with several discontinued lines.

 Red Line

-Formerly 42S.
-The Red Line runs between South Hills Village and Downtown Pittsburgh via the Beechview neighborhood.
+The Red Line, formerly 42S, runs between South Hills Village and Downtown Pittsburgh via the Beechview neighborhood.
 Six stops serve Upper St. Clair and Bethel Park before merging with the Blue Line at Washington Junction.
 The Red Line splits again before Overbrook Junction and the Red Line heads toward the suburbs of Castle Shannon, Mt.
 Lebanon, and Dormont.
 After entering Pittsburgh city limits, the route features a variety of closely spaced stops through Beechview, where bus service is limited due to the hilly terrain, despite a dense population.
 Fifteen stops occur between the split in the lines and their re-juncture at South Hills Junction.
-The route then enters the Mt.
-Washington Transit Tunnel.
+The route then enters the Mount Washington Transit Tunnel.
 The remaining stations in Downtown are at Station Square, First Avenue, Steel Plaza, and Wood Street.
 In March 2007, the closure of the Palm Garden Bridge for refurbishment suspended the 42S for five months; it reopened in September 2007.